PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Pose Object-guided token selection for multi-task video transformers ( )

+We approach this task using temporal heatmaps to estimate time-varying body pose and object location.
+These heatmaps are derived from a common set of learnable tokens, with a fixed number of tokens, which are independent of the prediction tasks for which they are used.
+This allows extending the classical human pose regression task to predict the landmark location of a varying number of actors and objects without changing the transformer architecture.

-Heatmap prediction starts with the introduction of additional tokens to the network, $X_{p}$.
-These correspond to the number of tokens that are obtained after tokenizing a single frame.
-After passing through the encoder, these tokens are processed by a lightweight decoder to convert the tokens into heatmaps.
-The decoder's architecture consists of two deconvolution layers followed by a convolution layer with a 1 × 1 kernel and with output channels equal to the number of landmarks $L$\cite{xu2022vitpose}.
-The output of this decoder is then directly compared with the ground truth heatmaps by measuring the mean-squared error.
+Heatmap prediction starts with the introduction of additional tokens to the network, $X_{hm}$, which are randomly initialized at the start of training.
+After being passed through the transformer, these tokens are processed by a lightweight decoder to transform them into heatmaps.
+The decoder's architecture consists of two deconvolution layers followed by a convolution layer with a 1 × 1 kernel and with output channels equal to the number of items of interest $L$~\cite{xu2022vitpose}.
+The output of this decoder is then directly compared with the ground-truth heatmaps by measuring the mean-squared error.

-While these tokens are inherently capable of predicting heatmaps for an individual frame within a video clip, we can adapt them to capture the entire sequence of movements by modifying the ground truth labels.
-The use of heatmaps instead of coordinate representations provides greater flexibility by allowing the incorporation of additional information directly within the heatmaps, without requiring any structural changes to the network architecture.
-For instance, we generate time-aware heatmaps by averaging the heatmaps from the ground truth labels across a video clip.
-Resulting in a ground truth heatmap where each keypoint is located in its average zone within the clip.
-Likewise, the framework can be extended to predict multi-person heatmaps by combining detection data from multiple individuals inside a single heatmap.
+Although the $X_{hm}$ tokens can predict heatmaps for individual frames in a video clip, we can adapt them to capture the entire sequence of movements by modifying the ground truth labels.
+We create time-aware heatmaps by averaging the frame heatmaps from the ground-truth labels across the entire video clip.
+This results in a ground truth motion heatmap where body joints and object movement within the clip are visible (see Fig.~\ref{fig:hm_gt}).

+For our specific task, we use these motion heatmaps to embed information about body poses and object location in clips of $T$ frames.
+For the object localization task, we represent the object with which the actor interacts and its movement throughout the scene.
+This is done by indicating the center of the object using a Gaussian distribution as ground truth heatmap in every frame of the input clip and then creating the motion heatmap by averaging them.
+This additional information ensures that the network is focused on the interacting objects in the scene.